-Conventional bank licensees must keep completed transaction records for as long as they are relevant for the purposes for which they were made (with a minimum period in all cases of ten years from the date when the transaction was completed according to Article 60 of the CBB Law).
+Conventional bank licensees must keep completed transaction records for as long as they are relevant for the purposes for which they were made (with a minimum period in all cases of five years from the date when the transaction was completed - see Module Section FC-7.1).
 Records of completed transactions must be kept in their original form (whether in hard copy and / or electronic format), for at least five years from the date of the transaction.